knuton/grunt-transbrute/README.md

 The commit message to use.
 An occurrence of `%DATE` in the string will be replaced by the current timestamp in ISO format.

+#### tag
+Type: `String`

+If a tag identifier is given, the commit will be tagged before being pushed.
+Can be combined with `tagMessage`.

+#### tagMessage
+Type: `String`

+If in addition to a tag identifier a tag message is given, the tag will be annotated with this message.If `tag` is not provided, `tagMessage` will be ignored.

 #### pull
 Type: `Boolean`